Apple Siri Class Action Settlement: “Lopez Voice Assistant” Email

 • IHG One

-Hyatt hotel points, American, United, and Hawaiian miles are likely the most useful points for the average US traveler.
+Hyatt hotel points, Alaska, United, and Hawaiian miles are likely the most useful points for the average US traveler.
 I am conservative when valuing points and miles due to their redemption hassles and steady threat of devaluation, so I would place the value here a 1 cent a point even though I definitely plan to exceed that.
 You may wish to use a different value.

 Home Downpayment?
 Bilt says that your points can be redeemed at 1.5 cents per point when used towards a home downpayment.
 This seems like it might be rather complicated to actually redeem, so I would keep it mind but wouldn’t count on it.
 If you racked up 100,000 points over time, it would be nice to have $1,500 via this method.